Husqvik/GraphQlClientGenerator/README.md

 GraphQlGeneratorConfiguration.CustomScalarFieldTypeMapping =
 	(baseType, valueType, valueName) =>
 	{
+		valueType = valueType is GraphQlFieldType fieldType ? fieldType.UnwrapIfNonNull() : valueType;

 		// DateTime and Byte
 		switch (valueType.Name)
 		{
 			case "Byte":
 				return "byte?";
 			case "DateTime":
 				return "DateTime?";
 		}

 		// fallback - not needed if you cover all possible cases or you are ok with object type return GraphQlGeneratorConfiguration.DefaultScalarFieldTypeMapping(baseType, valueType, valueName);
 	};
 ```